John the Conqueror: Cultural appropriation

 In the twentieth century, white drug store owners appropriated Hoodoo and put a white man on High John the Conqueror product labels.
 As a result, some people do not know of the cultural and historical origins of the African-American folk spirit John the Conqueror in the enslaved Black community and in present day Black American culture.
 In 2012, Rob Cleveland, an African-American stage performer, created a play about High John the Conqueror to demystify the folk spirit to audiences.
 The play focuses on John the Conqueror as an enslaved man whose spirit of resistance could never be broken and who outwitted his enslavers.
 The spirit of resistance in John the Conqueror encouraged enslaved people to resist their slaveholders to gain their freedom.
-In 2022 MadameNoire, an online magazine geared toward the lifestyles of African-American women, interviewed Black Hoodoo practitioners who voiced their concerns about the appropriation of Hoodoo. "'White-washed Hoodoo doesn’t even acknowledge John the Conqueror that much because he’s been white-washed to be the type of Spirit that helps men with their virility, help men get women, help gamblers get lucky, and he’s so much more than that...'”
+In 2022, MadameNoire, an online magazine geared toward the lifestyles of African-American women, interviewed Black Hoodoo practitioners who voiced their concerns about the appropriation of Hoodoo: "White-washed Hoodoo doesn’t even acknowledge John the Conqueror that much because he’s been white-washed to be the type of Spirit that helps men with their virility, help men get women, help gamblers get lucky, and he’s so much more than that..."
 Storyteller Diane Ferlatte performed the African-American folk tale about High John Conqueror that tells the victories of John the Conqueror on the plantation and how he unified the slave community to escape from slavery.
-Ferlatte tells other African-American folk stories about Brer Rabbit, Brer Fox, and Uncle Remus.
+Ferlatte tells other African-American folk stories about Br'er Rabbit, Brer Fox, and Uncle Remus.
 African-American scholars explain that High John the Conqueror symbolized freedom from slavery.
 High John the Conqueror was a trickster and was able to outsmart his enslavers.